hashicorp/mock-proxy/README.md

 as implemented in [go-icap/icap](https://github.com/go-icap/icap).
 This replacement proxy is intended for writing integration tests that mock responses from external services at the network level.
-In order to use mock-proxy, a test environment specificies it as an HTTP proxy using `http_proxy` type environment variables (or however proxies are configured in your scenario).
+In order to use mock-proxy, a test environment specifies it as an HTTP proxy using `http_proxy` type environment variables (or however proxies are configured in your scenario).
 Because it works at the network level and can be used by many services at once using proxy config, it works well in microservices environments where many services need to